 A potential downside of tax-deferred saving is that you'll have to pay taxes when you make withdrawals at retirement.
-Roth plans, however, allow tax-free distributions; the tradeoff is that contributions to these plans don't reduce your current-year taxable income:
+Roth plans, however, allow tax-free distributions; the tradeoff is that your contributions don't reduce your current-year taxable income:

 Roth IRAs.
 An income-based phaseout may reduce or eliminate your ability to contribute.
-But estate planning advantages are an added benefit: Unlike other retirement plans, Roth IRAs don't require you to take distributions during your lifetime, so you can let the entire balance grow tax-free over your lifetime for the benefit of your heirs.
+But estate planning advantages are an added benefit: Unlike other retirement plans, Roth IRAs don't require you to take distributions during your lifetime, so you can let the entire balance grow tax-free for the benefit of your heirs.

 Roth conversions.
-If you have a traditional IRA, consider whether you might benefit from converting some or all of it to a Roth IRA.
-A conversion can allow you to turn tax-deferred future growth into tax-free growth and take advantage of a Roth IRA's estate planning benefits.
-There's no income-based limit on who can convert to a Roth IRA.
-But the converted amount is taxable in the year of the conversion.
+If you have a traditional IRA, a partial or full conversion to a Roth IRA can allow you to turn tax-deferred future growth into tax-free growth and take advantage of a Roth IRA's estate planning benefits.
+The converted amount is taxable in the year of the conversion.
+Discuss with your tax advisor whether a conversion makes sense for you.